datachefs/datachefs/pages/strategies/play.md

 ---
 layout: content
-title: Encourage Play
+title: Encourage Playfulness and Creativity
-image: cupcakes-fancy-white-pink.jpg
+# image: cupcakes-fancy-white-pink.jpg
+image: cupcakes-reflection.jpg
 ---

 For most people, using data feels intimidating and boring -- and working with data is often taught in a way that reinforces these feelings.